Lxvxo/Total-variation-optimization-for-image-deflection/README.md

 # Image Deblurring and Denoising

 This Python script is designed to perform image deblurring and denoising using a total variation (TV) regularization method.
 It takes a blurred and noisy input image as input and produces a denoised output image using an iterative optimization algorithm.
+In order to test the accuracy of the program, the script takes as an argument an image without blurring.
+He applies a Gaussian blur and tries to deflect the same image.

 ## Overview